Kaplas80/TF3/docs/faq.md

 That's normal.
 TF3 is a command line app, so you need a (very) basic computer knowledge to open a command line window and run the app in it.

+Probably, in the future, there will be a GUI.

 ## I'm translating a game but there are missing texts (or images...) in the extracted files.

 Probably I missed some files when I created the plugin.
 Please, open an issue in the github page of the plugin indicating the **exact** missing text (a screen capture is better).